 In fact, it appears that the Southeast is one of the worst regions for mold, as it holds nine of the top eleven states for annual precipitation.
-While Hawaii is tops, the rest are in the Southeast except for Connecticut.
+While Hawaii is top of the list, the rest are in the Southeast except for Connecticut.
 Florida, Tennessee, Georgia, Arkansas, North Carolina, and South Carolina are all on the list.

 While the Southeast seems highest for rainfall, if you move up the coast into the mid-Atlantic and Northeast regions, there are still large amounts of rainfall.
 Connecticut, Delaware, New Jersey, Rhode Island, West Virginia, Maryland, and Virginia are all in the top 20 for highest precipitation.